 For a District 11 Newton/Novena apartment, the PSF seems about right for a premium district.

 850 square feet of space also does appear to be quite generous for a 2 bedroom in this day and age.

-Then on the same day itself, you come across an advertisement on Facebook on the Pullman Residences (because Facebook is creepy like that).
+Then on the same day itself, you come across an advertisement on Facebook for the Pullman Residences (because Facebook is creepy like that).

 “Pullman Residences, premium development starting from $2,800 PSF!“